Last Updated: November 2, 2024

 Law Career

 Hochuli began his career as a trial attorney.
-In 1986, he was one of the founding partners of the Arizona law firm Jones, Skelton, and Hochuli, P.L.C. and remained there as a partner until his retirement.
-He specialized in civil litigation in the areas of bad faith and extra-contractual liability, complex litigation, insurance coverage and fraud, legal malpractice and professional liability, product liability defense, trucking and transportation industry defense, and wrongful death and personal injury defense.
+In 1986, he was one of the founding partners of the Arizona law firm Jones, Skelton and Hochuli, P.L.C. and remained there as a partner until his retirement.
+Ed specialized in civil litigation in the areas of bad faith and extra-contractual liability, complex litigation, insurance coverage and fraud, legal malpractice and professional liability, product liability defense, trucking and transportation industry defense, and wrongful death and personal injury defense.

 Football Referee Career

 In addition to his career as a lawyer, Hochuli began officiating Pop Warner football games as a law student in order to earn additional income.
-He was also inclined towards officiating as a way of staying in touch with the game of football as he had stopped playing once in law school.
-His officiating carried over to baseball where he was a Little League Baseball umpire from 1970 to 1973.
-He progressed to the high school level in 1973 and began focusing more on football games.
+He was also inclined towards officiating as a way of staying in touch with the game of football, as he had stopped playing once in law school.
+His officiating carried over to baseball, where he was a Little League Baseball umpire from 1970 to 1973.
+Ed progressed to the high school level in 1973 and began focusing more on football games.
 He officiated games in the Tucson area until 1985.
 Throughout the 1980s, he also worked college football games for the Big Sky Conference and Pacific-10 Conference as a line judge.

 Hochuli was hired by the NFL as a back judge in 1990 after applying to the league before the 1989 NFL season.
-His first game in the league was on August 11, 1990 at Lambeau Field in Green Bay, Wisconsin.
+His first game in the league was on August 11, 1990, at Lambeau Field in Green Bay, Wisconsin.
 During his first two years in the league, he was assigned to the officiating crew headed by referee Howard Roe.
-To gain more experience, Hochuli also participated in the NFL's partnership with the World League of American Football where he worked as a back judge and referee.
+To gain more experience, Hochuli also participated in the NFL's partnership with the World League of American Football, where he worked as a back judge and referee.

 Harry How/Getty Images

 In 1992, Hochuli was promoted to referee in the NFL when longtime referee Stan Kemp was diagnosed with Lou Gehrig's disease and forced to retire.
-Hochuli had worked a pre-season game that year in Japan as a back judge when he received a telephone call from the then-Senior Director of Officiating, Jerry Seeman, asking him to work as a referee for the first time during a game featuring the Denver Broncos and Cincinnati Bengals.
+Ed had worked a pre-season game that year in Japan as a back judge when he received a telephone call from the then-Senior Director of Officiating, Jerry Seeman, asking him to work as a referee for the first time during a game featuring the Denver Broncos and Cincinnati Bengals.

 Hochuli's presence on the football field throughout the 28 seasons he officiated in the NFL created a cult following.
 He became very well known throughout the years for his athletic physique and his ability to give comprehensive explanations while remaining clear and concise.
 His career as an NFL official was chronicled on the NFL Network's "Six Days to Sunday" in 2005.
 His likeness also appears in the "Madden NFL" video game franchise beginning with "Madden NFL 06."
-In 2012, he appeared on the cover of "Sports Illustrated" magazine.
+In 2012, Ed appeared on the cover of "Sports Illustrated" magazine.
 Hochuli announced his retirement from the NFL in March 2018.

 Personal Life